 The temporomandibular joint (TMJ) is where your lower jaw (the mandible) articulates with your skull (the temporal bone).
 It is located just in front of your ear.
 You have two TMJ joints, one on each side of the face.
 They work together in sync to allow you to open and close your mouth for eating, talking, yawning and mouth breathing.

 While the TMJ can endure more than 250lbs of joint loading, it is highly susceptible to dysfunction.
 In fact, up to 12% (38 million) of the general population experience TMJ symptoms.
 This ranks second only to low back pain, as the most prevalent musculoskeletal problem in the United States — with the peak prevalence among people between 35 to 45 years old.

 While these symptoms are common, they are not normal and could be a sign of temporomandibular joint disorder (TMJD).
-A condition involving the TMJ joint and the masticatory muscles around it.
+If this sounds like you, click here to get help now.

 Mastication muscles attach to the jaw to allow the joint to open, close, and move forward, back and side to side.
 These movements start the digestion process, as they allow you to manipulate, chomp and shred your food.